-These policies cover the most common risks faced by pet shops.
+These insurance policies cover the most common risks faced by pet shops.

-This policy covers common pet store risks, such as a customer being bitten by a dog, cat, or bird.
-Bundle with commercial property insurance for savings in a BOP.
+This policy covers basic pet store risks, such as contaminated pet food that sickens an animal.
+Bundle it with commercial property insurance for savings in a BOP.

 Most states require workers' comp for pet stores that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-This policy helps pet stores survive data breaches and cyberattacks.
-It's recommended for any shop that handles credit card numbers or other sensitive information.
+This policy helps pet shops survive data breaches and cyberattacks.
+It's recommended for any small business that stores credit card numbers or other sensitive information.

-Once a pet store’s policy limit is reached, umbrella insurance (or excess liability insurance) boosts coverage on general liability or employer’s liability policies.
+Once a pet store’s policy limit is reached, umbrella insurance (similar to excess liability insurance) boosts coverage on general liability, commercial auto, or employer’s liability policies.

 Most states require commercial auto insurance for business-owned vehicles.
 This policy covers accidents involving a pet shop's mobile grooming van or other vehicle.